fazanki/hbod/sites/all/modules/mass_contact/README.txt

    installation (like HTML Mail, Mime Mail, PHPMailer, SMTP Authentication Support, etc.), be sure to check the issue queues for those modules for solutions, as well.
+* When you upload a file, you get the following error in red:

+    File upload error.
+Could not move uploaded file.
+    There was an error uploading the "<name of file here>" attachment.

+  This is caused by the attachment directory being incorrect.
+Most likely, due to an upgrade from Drupal 6.
+Check the Attachment location setting on the Message body settings page, here: admin/config/system/mass_contact/settings/body.
+If it is the default of site/default/files/mass_contact_attachments, change it to just mass_contact_attachments.
+In other words, remove the site/default/files/ part of the path, since Drupal handles that part now.